renanbirck/pyibge/pyibge/README.md

 Such information can be found at http://api.sidra.ibge.gov.br/, by entering the table ID (which is available in the surveys - census, PNAD, IPCA, the agricultural surveys, the system of national accounts etc...).

+Usage:

+* import pyibge
+* use the 'IBGEQuery' object to compose the query.
+Basically it wants two arguments, table_ID and the parameters string (to pick what variables to use).

 It needs requests and lxml but nothing else beyond the standard Python.
 If you want to run tests you should install nose.

 Future plans: